JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 ```

 #### Start
-Start will begin a new job using the command and arguments specified.
+Start will begin a new job using the command and arguments specified:
 ```proto
 // StartRequest describes StartRequest message StartRequest {